brandsimon/verity-squash-root/Readme.md

 ### [Install](#install) - [Configuration](#configuration) - [Usage](#usage) - [Development](#development)

-This repository provides an easy way to create signed efi binaries which mount a verified squashfs (dm-verity) image as rootfs on boot (in the initramfs/initrd).
+The goal of this project is to reduce the harm a successful attacker can do to a system.
+It prevents an attacker of persistently modifying the root-filesystem.
+This gets accomplished via building a chain-of-trust based on UEFI secure boot.
+The system-firmware verifies the signature of the UKI (unified-kernel-image).
+The UKI verifies the squashfs-rootfs via dm-verity.
+On boot you can choose to boot the squashfs with a tmpfs overlay.
+You start with the system you signed the last time and changes are discarded on power off.
+So if you reboot in the tmpfs variant, the system is in a state you signed before and the modifications in the time between by an attacker are gone.
+You can also boot in persistent mode, which loads changes from disk and saves them to the disk.

-Also it creates A/B-style image and efi files.
-The current booted image will not be overriden, so you can boot an old known-working image if there are problems.
-The A/B images are stored on the configured root-partition, so they will still be encrypted, if encryption of the root image is configured.
+This project also provides A/B-style update support.
+The current booted files (GKI and squashfs) won't be overriden on updates, so you can boot an old known-good image if there are problems).
+The squashfs images are stored on the configured root-partition, so they will still be encrypted, if encryption of the root image is configured.

 #### What happens on boot?